Tax Law

 Read more …

-• Transfer Duty and loans
+• Transfer duty implications for loans

 Transfer Duty in Queensland: does it apply to loans?
 This article explores the Duties Act 2001 (Qld) and what constitutes a dutiable transaction and dutiable property.
 Find out if transfer duty applies to loans and learn more about the implications of loan agreements.